 Understanding Loan to Value Ratio (LVR)

-Aiming for an LVR of 80% or less (20% deposit) typically provides the most favourable loan terms, though various schemes and loan products can make higher LVRs more manageable.
+Aiming for a loan to value ratio (LVR) of 80% or less (20% deposit) typically provides the most favourable loan terms, though various schemes and loan products can make higher LVRs more manageable.

 Budgeting for ongoing costs